Danyang, Jiangsu: Railway stations

 The high-speed trains (typically, listed in schedules as G-series or D-series trains) take about an hour and a half to get to Shanghai and about 30 minutes to get to Nanjing, the provincial capital.
 Direct service to Beijing from Danyang North Station takes about 4 hours and 30 minutes.

 Local food

 Danyang is known for its barley gruel and huangjiu (yellow wine), which has traditional medicinal properties.

 Tourist attractions

-Kaitai Bridge is a historic stone arch bridge in the city.
+Kaitai Bridge is a historic stone arch bridge in the city, which was built during the Wanli era.